Taxes

 • I am an international student who did not earn income during the calendar year.

-• I am an international student who earned income (on campus job, internship, Sodexo, etc.) during the calendar year and who has dependents.
+• I am an international student who earned income (on campus job, internship, Sodexo, etc.) during the calendar year.

 • If you were not physically present in the U.S. and you did not earn income from the U.S., you do not need to file Form 8843 or Federal or Wisconsin state taxes.